 To start the year off right, we kicked off 2020 with a freshly redesigned website.
 Little did we know how virtual the world would become and how much time we would all spend on websites.
 Have you explored the new site?
 Take a look around and let us know what you think!
 Thank you to our friends at Milk Street Marketing for the great new look.

 That’s not all that was new.
-We began the year with two people elevated to partners, Brett Feldman and Patrick Murphy, and we welcomed many new faces to the team during 2020 including Stephanie Grey, Stephanie Wolbranksy, Christopher Orrin, Robert Crawley, Steve Bertil, Patrick McKnight, Craig Rushmore, Sarah Herman, Zachary Schnapp, Alexandra Curtin and Bianca Hsing.
+We began the year with two people elevated to partners, Brett Feldman and Patrick Murphy, and we welcomed many new faces to the team during 2020 including Stephanie Grey, Stephanie Wolbranksy, Christopher Orrin, Steve Bertil, Craig Rushmore, Sarah Herman, Zachary Schnapp and Alexandra Curtin.